eelfire/arc-lang/Spec.md

 ## Introduction

-This is initial specifications sheet for Arc.
-The specification may change as the language evolves.
+This is an initial specifications sheet for Arc.
+It may change as the language evolves.

-Arc stands for **A**nother **R**ust base **C**ompiler.
-Arc is an experimental programming language, tuned for compilation to [WASM](https://webassembly.org/).
+Arc stands for **A**nother **R**ust based **C**ompiler.
+Arc is an _experimental_ programming language, tuned for compilation to [WASM](https://webassembly.org/).
 It is fast and light.
-Arc is statically typed language.
-The remainder of this spec-sheet will take you through the various specifications of the language.
+It is a statically typed language.
+The remainder of this document will take you through the various specifications of the language.

+- Productions are formed by combining terms and the operators listed below, with each operator having a higher precedence than the one that follows it.
 - All productions mentioned here are in modified EBNF (Extended Backus-Naur Form).

 ```go